 I will be posting again in the spring with Part 2.

 If you are lucky, your seeds have germinated in the bag.
 All you have to do now is to plant in your garden at the appropriate time (take out of the bag, of course).
 This is a Million Dollar tomato plant.
 I use the Square Foot Gardening method, which allots one square per plant.
-In my zone the proper time to plant is Mother's Day.

 This is a page about start seeds outdoors with winter sowing.
 Using this method you can skip the grow light regime of seed starting.
 Plant seeds in plastic containers and see the results.